Rob Halford: Judas Priest

 Halford was introduced to Judas Priest bassist and co-founder Ian Hill by his sister Sue, who was dating Hill at the time.
 Halford, a manager of a men's clothing store, joined the band as singer, bringing with him drummer John Hinch from his previous band Hiroshima.
-Halford and Hinch played their first show with Judas Priest in May 1973 at the Townhouse in Wellington.
+Halford and Hinch played their first show with Judas Priest in May 1973 at the Townhouse in Wellington, Shropshire.
 The show was recorded and part of it released in 2019 on the compilation Downer-Rock Asylum on the Audio Archives label.

 In 1974, he made his recording debut on the band's first album Rocka Rolla.
 He continued to front Judas Priest throughout the 1970s and 1980s.
 In 1990, Halford emerged with all-new tattoos, including a bent Judas Priest cross on his right arm and ring around his other, as well as a few on his shoulders.
 He also began shaving his head.

 On the last date of the tour for Painkiller in August 1991 at a show in Toronto, Halford rode onstage on a large Harley-Davidson motorcycle, dressed in motorcycle leathers, as part of the show.
 The stage riser malfunctioned and he collided with a half-raised drum riser and fell off it, breaking his nose in the process.
 He was left unconscious for a short time while the band was performing the first song.
 After regaining consciousness, Halford returned and finished the show.
 Halford had been wanting to do a solo project and had the blessing of his band members to do so.
-A studio executive told him he would have to technically 'resign' from Judas Priest in order to do so and he wrote a statement citing his interest in a solo project.
+A studio executive told him he would have to technically 'resign' from Judas Priest to do so and he wrote a statement citing his interest in a solo project.
 The letter was leaked and taken out of context in that he was quitting the band.
 Due to personal challenges with conflict, he was unable to clarify what happened and it was over ten years before he reconnected with the band and rejoined.